dutu/b-tails/guide/install/partitions_veracrypt.md

   $ ~/VeraCrypt/veracrypt.AppImage
   ```

-* Encrypt Partition, in VeraCrypt application`:
+* Wait for VeraCrypt application, and proceed to Encrypt Partition:
   * Click **Volumes ▸ Create New Volume...**, select **Encrypt a non-system partition/drive**, click **Next**, select **Standard VeraCrypt volume**, click **Next**.
   * Select the partition that is mounted as `/media/amnesia/VeraCrypt`, then click **OK**
   * Click **Next**, then click **OK** to encrypt the entire device/partition.